 Subtlety is key to consistent cognitive change

-The subtlety is the winning element of this method as your brain can digest and then externalize this simple word or phrase subconsciously.
-Tapping into your subconscious is more effective than requiring your mind to consistently recall and employ an in-depth goal, which, even when kept on track, ultimately induces inevitable burnout.
+The subtlety is the winning element of this method.
+Your brain can digest and then externalize this simple word or phrase subconsciously.
+Tapping into your subconscious is more effective than requiring your mind to consistently recall and employ an in-depth goal.
+This tactic, even when kept on track, ultimately induces inevitable burnout.

 Themes are easier absorbed into the subconscious than, for instance, going to the gym three times per week.
 They are simultaneously subtle and pivotal, a quiet change agent, that will first alter your mindset and then the course of your life.

-Once your subconscious is mobilized, your conscious mind follows, taking an active role in your road to change.
+Once your subconscious mobilizes, your conscious mind follows, taking an active role in your road to change.

 Generalize first, then leave it to your subconscious to zoom in